Étienne Balibar: Life

-Balibar was born in Avallon, Yonne, Burgundy, France in 1942, and first rose to prominence as one of Althusser's pupils at the École Normale Supérieure.
+Balibar was born in Avallon, Yonne, Burgundy, France in 1942.
 He entered the École Normale Supérieure in 1960.

-In 1961, Balibar joined the Parti communiste français.
+In 1961, Balibar joined the French Communist Party (PCF).
 He was expelled in 1981 for critiquing the party's policy on immigration in an article.

 Balibar participated in Louis Althusser's seminar on Karl Marx's Das Kapital in 1965.
 This seminar resulted in the book Reading Capital, co-authored by Althusser and his students.
 Balibar's chapter, "On the Basic Concepts of Historical Materialism," was republished along with those of Althusser in the book's abridged version (trans.
 1970), until a complete translation was published in 2016.

 In 1987, he received his doctorate degree in philosophy from the Katholieke Universiteit Nijmegen in the Netherlands.
 He received his habilitation from the Université Paris I in 1993.
 Balibar joined the University of Paris X-Nanterre as a professor in 1994, and the University of California—Irvine in 2000.
 He became professor emeritus of Paris X in 2002.

 His daughter with the physicist Françoise Balibar is the actress Jeanne Balibar.